Nauru Athletics Association

 The Athletics Nauru (AN), also known as Nauru Athletics Association (NAA), is the governing body for the sport of athletics in Nauru.

 History

 AN was founded in 1967 as Nauru Amateur Athletic Association (NAAA) and was affiliated to the IAAF in 1968.

-Current president is Hansome Adumur elected in January 2013.
+As of March 2025, the AN president and general secretary were Ken Blake and Leona Waidabu, respectively.

 Affiliations

 AN is the national member federation for Nauru in the following international organisations: